byblian/pyhoshen/docs/_posts/2019-04-09-The-2015-polls-were-biased-against-the-Likud.md

 Smith (Reshet B)|10.58|21|25|13|11|9|11|9|6|6|5|4
 Panels (Maariv)|11.13|21|25|13|13|10|11|7|6|4|5|5

-Above I include two pyHoshen forecasts - #1 which is the one used in the 2019 final forecast integrates adjacent days using $e^-diff$.
-Forecast #2 integrates adjacent days using $1/diff^2$.
+Above I include two pyHoshen forecasts - #1 which is the one used in the 2019 final forecast integrates adjacent days using \(e^-diff\).
+Forecast #2 integrates adjacent days using \(1/{diff^2}\).
 It was based on the above results that gave Likud a slight boost that I decided to use the $e^-diff$ in the current forecast. pyHoshen is completely new forecasting code.
 My earlier code in 2015 failed miserably - with a 13.41 error, that used simpler linear regression techniques.
 Using the correlation matrix and full MCMC modelling were part of my takeaways from this failure.

 The forecasts are off by 9-12 whereas the polls are off by 10-12.
 Some forecasts did better, others worse.
 But all the forecasts suffered from both the systematic polling error and the "poll blackout" during which voters apparently switched to Likud.